wdbo/webdocbook/README.md

 Quick install
 -------------

-1. To install *WebDocBook*, you will first need [Composer](http://getcomposer.org/) which is required to install all dependencies.
+1. To install **WebDocBook**, you will first need [Composer](http://getcomposer.org/) which is required to install all dependencies.

 2. Once Composer is installed, you just have to run:

-        $ composer create-project wdbo/webdocbook your/path/to/docbook 2.* --no-dev
+        $ composer create-project wdbo/webdocbook your/path/to/webdocbook 1.* --no-dev

-3. Configure a virtual-host on your web-server to point to the `www/` directory of your WebDocBook installation.
+3. Configure a virtual-host on your web-server to point to the `www/` directory of your installation.

 4. Browse to your new virtual-host and fix the boot errors if there are any.

 That's it!
-Your WebDocBook is ready!
+Your *WebDocBook* is ready!

 To begin, you can copy or link some of your contents in the `www/` directory of your installation.